2i2c-org/team-compass/practices/development.md

 ## Merging and Reviewing policy

 The sections below describe major policies around merging and reviewing depending on the kind of change being made.
+There are some extra policies for changes that **affect actively-running infrastructure**.
+See the section below for details.

 Not all of them are followed strictly, though some are more important than others, and are marked with **REQUIRED**.

-### General Merge policy

 - **Always make a Pull Request**.
 (REQUIRED).
   All changes to 2i2c repositories should be made via a Pull Request.